Grunet/digestible-wcag-website/src/index.md

 ## What is this?

-Just like those "Word of the Day" email services you can subscribe to, this will send you a very brief email on a random [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) success criterion each day.
+Just like those "Word of the Day" email services you can subscribe to, this will send you a very brief email about a random [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) success criterion each day.

 ![Preview of one of the emails in Gmail on Android.
 Sender is "WCAG of the Day", subject is "Sensory Characteristics - 1.3.3", and the preview text is the beginning of the success criterion's text, reading "Instructions provided for understanding..."](images/mobileEmailPreview.png)